-Do you remember Rancho? from 3 idiots?
+Do you remember Rancho from 3 idiots?
 You are surely going to forget him when you read Rohit Dey’s story.
-Meet Rohit Dey, who is currently pursuing BSc. in computer science, mathematics and electronics (CME).
-This 19 year old boy has been working on UAV for last 7 years from now.
-He has received 7 national awards and 3 international awards by the NASA, USA
+Meet Rohit Dey, who is currently pursuing BSc. in (Computer science, Mathematics and Electronics) from Christ University, Bangalore.
+This 19 year old boy has been working on UAV ( Unmanned Ariel Vehicle), for last 7 years from now.
+He has received 7 national awards and 3 international awards by NASA.

 In talks with Rohit: